 Trying to get your hands on the best Nintendo Switch games that have released so far?
 There are plenty to choose from, and more awesome titles continue to come out every few months.
-Whether you're looking for open-world RPGs, fighting games, competitive racers, or local co-op games to share with a friend, Nintendo has you covered.
-These are the best Nintendo Switch games of all time, spanning several genres.
+Nintendo has you covered whether you're looking for open-world RPGs, fighting games, competitive racers, or local co-op games to share with a friend.
+These are the best Nintendo Switch games of all time that have released so far.

-It's important to note that most Switch games require you to have a Nintendo Switch Online subscription in order t to play online.
+It's important to note that most Switch games require you to have a Nintendo Switch Online subscription to play online.

 Best Life Simulator on Nintendo Switch$50 at Amazon